sarturodev/gamejolt-api-plugin/README.md

  ```

 ## Make your first GAME JOLT API request
-Once you have set up de API, you are ready to make API requests.
+Once you have set up the API, you are ready to make API requests.

 ### Let's create a trophy!